Imperial, California: History

 The town-site of Imperial was plotted in 1902 for home and commercial businesses.
 Its first buildings included a printing press, drug store, grocery store, brick building, and church.
 The city can also boast of having the first school in the valley and the first Chamber of Commerce.

-The City of Imperial was incorporated July 12, 1904 thus being the first city in the valley to incorporate.
+The City of Imperial was incorporated July 12, 1904, thus being the first city in the valley to incorporate.
 The city was originally thought to become the county seat, but lost out to the City of El Centro in 1907.

-Imperial through the years became the location for the home of the Imperial Irrigation District, the California Mid-Winter Fair and the Imperial County airport.
+Imperial through the years became the location for the home of the Imperial Irrigation District, the California Mid-Winter Fair and the Imperial County Airport.
 Also several businesses were established in the city.
 Imperial was devastated by earthquakes in 1916 and 1940.
-An earthquake in 1979 destroyed many of the old buildings in the downtown business area, including City Hall.
-Re-building of the business district was slow for many years.
+In 1979, Another earthquake destroyed many of the old buildings in the downtown business area, including City Hall.
+The city was slow to rebuild the business district following the quake, taking several years.

-June 2014 a McDonnell Douglas AV-8B Harrier II from Marine Corps Air Station Yuma crashed in a residential area.
-The pilot ejected safely.
+In June 2014, a McDonnell Douglas AV-8B Harrier II from Marine Corps Air Station Yuma crashed in a residential area.
+The pilot ejected safely, and no residents were injured.